maxduganknight/maxduganknight.github.io/index.markdown

 Welcome to my personal website!
 I'm a Data Scientist interested in solving problems with data and machine learning.

-I am Customer Facing Data Scientist at DataRobot where I help orgnaizations create value from their data using automated machine learning.
+I am Customer Facing Data Scientist at [DataRobot][DataRobot] where I help orgnaizations create value from their data using automated machine learning.
 I have a Master's degree from the London School of Economics and Political Science in Applied Social Data Science where I applied quantitative methods like machine learning to social science problems.
 I was also a part-time Data Science Research Assistant at the [Care Policy and Evaluation Centre][Care Policy and Evaluation Centre].

 Before LSE, I spent 4 years working with data at [YouthTruth][YouthTruth] to help schools in the U.S. improve learning outcomes for students.
 My work was a blend of data analysis, product development, building data pipelines, automating previously manual tasks, and communicating quantitative insights to the team.